 Legalshield - associates-only back office

-Role: UX Designer on a team of two, with strategy, tech, and design support
+Role: UX Designer with support from strategy, tech, and design teams

 When: August 2017 - October 2017

 Duration: 3 Months

 LegalShield, a corporation that sells legal service products through independent associates had a complex back office to serve their employees.
 Associates could track sales, access training materials, manage their teams, and more.
 However, the back office was difficult to navigate, and users often had trouble finding what they were looking for due to the information was spread across different sites.
 LegalShield asked for an updated, easy-to-navigate experience to help associates achieve their goals.